imhirama/algoRhythmic-Salsa/README.md

 ## Source

 This repo was forked from Google's TensorFlow.js pretrained models repo.
-The code unique to this repository can be found in the
+The code unique to this repository can be found in the posenet folder.